 For couples with a limitless budget

 Wow your guests with the iconic architecture of Marina Bay Sands (MBS) and Singapore’s stunning city skyline with a solemnisation and standing cocktail event 57 stories above the ground at the Sands SkyPark.
-There is a choice of 3 event areas at the Sands SkyPark, including the Observation Deck for an eye-popping $65,000 and the more modest North and South Gardens at $20,000 each.
+There’s a choice of three event areas at the SkyPark, including the Observation Deck for an eye-popping $65,000 and the more modest North and South Gardens at $20,000 each.

-Capacity: 500 persons at Observation Deck, 250 persons at North Garden and 200 persons at South Garden for standing cocktails only.
+Capacity: 500 persons on the Observation Deck, 250 persons in the North Garden and 200 persons in the South Garden for standing cocktails only.

-For a less pricey option, you can also hold your solemnisation at MBS’ Garden Bay Bridge or Garden Walk.
+For a less pricey option, you can also hold your solemnisation at MBS’s Garden Bay Bridge or Garden Walk.

-The closest thing you can get to an underwater wedding in Singapore is a celebration at the Ocean Gallery at the S.E.A Aquarium.
+The closest thing you can get to an underwater wedding in Singapore is a celebration at the Ocean Gallery at the S.E.A.
+Aquarium.
 This unique venue allows you and your guests to dine in the world’s largest oceanarium with a panoramic underwater view of 50,000 marine fish.

-If this option is too bank-breaking, then you could also try holding your wedding surrounded by creatures of the air and land at the Jurong Bird Park or Singapore Zoo.
+If this option is just too bank-breaking, you could hold your wedding surrounded by creatures of the air and land at the Jurong Bird Park or Singapore Zoo instead!

 For an alternative venue with a beautiful poolside locale, try the Mandarin Oriental.